sciguy/cgview-parse/FEATURES.md

 # General Notes about feature conversion
 - This can be adapted to a help page on Proksee

+# CSV/TSV Column selection
+- Need static method to extract first line fields
+- For each field have a line with:
+  - column number
+  - select with available fields (e.g. contig, start, stop, etc)
+  - field text with column header (or first line item) bold followed by next item fro mthat column (muted)

 # Feature Tool Options
 - GFF3/GTF
   - Feature names